bnelair/brainmaze_zmq/README.rst

-BrainMaze: Brain Electrophysiology, Behavior and Dynamics Analysis Toolbox - EEG
+BrainMaze: Brain Electrophysiology, Behavior and Dynamics Analysis Toolbox - ZMQ
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This toolbox provides tools for processing of intracranial EEG recordings.
 See below and documentation for specific sections.
 This tool was separated from the BrainMaze toolbox to support a convenient and lightweight sharing of these tools across projects.

 This project was originally developed as a part of the `BEhavioral STate Analysis Toolbox (BEST) <https://github.com/bnelair/best-toolbox>`_ project.
 However, the development has transferred to the BrainMaze project.

+brainmaze-zmq provides utility functions and tools for working with ZeroMQ, enabling efficient multiprocess communication.
+This library is designed to be lightweight, modular, and multiplatform.

+Features
+'''''''''''''

+- Easy-to-use utilities for setting up ZeroMQ sockets (PUSH, PULL, PUB, SUB, REQ, REP).
+- Support for scalable multiprocess communication.
+- Compatible with Python 3.9 and above.
+- Tested on Windows, macOS, and Linux.

 Documentation
 """""""""""""""

-Documentation is available `here <https://bnelair.github.io/brainmaze_eeg>`_.
+Documentation is available `here <https://bnelair.github.io/brainmaze_zmq>`_.

 Installation